shwei/access_form-to-xls/README.md

 Usage
 ------------------
-Download the file with .mdb extension and double-click on frmExportMSAccessMetadata Form.
+Download the file, [file_name].mdb and double-click on frmExportMSAccessMetadata Form.